How AI in Construction is Changing Things for the Better

 Since machine learning is, by nature, robotic – it's relentless.
 It learns continuously, without fatigue or bias (unlike humans).

 Far from diminishing the value of expertise, machine learning will fuel AI technology to give experts more time to offer up their true skills.
 With less time wasted on carrying out mundane tasks, experts will finally have the freedom to bring creativity to a project.
-They will be able to test assumptions and propose tweaks to make projects better, safer and more efficient.
+They will be able to test assumptions and propose edits to make projects better, safer and more efficient.